FutongHan/socialweb/README.md

 The front-end is built with bootstrap and jQuery.
 Also, chart.js was used for rendering grahps.

-A live demo can be found at http://social.jybb.me and the running environment for the website is listed below.
+The running environment for the website is listed below.

 - Debian 10 x64
 - nginx/1.14.2
 - PHP-fpm 7.3.14

+### Live Demo

+A live demo can be found at http://social.jybb.me

+## Other Files
+- config.ini  # Configuration about MySQL connection and Twitter API information